Emem language

 Emem, or Emumu, is an Eastern Pauwasi language in Keerom Regency, Papua Province.
 It has only 25% lexical similarity with Zorop, the most distinct Eastern Pauwasi language.

 North Emem and South Emem are quite distinct.
 North Emem is transitional into Zorop, and South Emem into Karkar.

 Distribution

-It is spoken in 5 villages in Web Subdistrict, namely Yuruf, Umuaf, Yambraf Satu, Yambraf Dua, and Semografi villages.
+It is spoken in 5 villages in Web District in Keerom Regency, Indonesia, namely Yuruf, Umuaf/Ubrub, Yambraf Satu, Yambraf Dua, and Semografi villages.